 Top products: The class of 2009

-GCN Labs rounds up its top products from more than 150 reviews
+GCN Labs picks the best products from 2009, based on more than 150 product reviews and rigorous testing.

 Each year, the GCN Lab, part of our sister publication Government Computer News, tests hundreds of new products.
 This year, they picked eight that stand out as the crème de la crème, the performers they thought would be sound investments for any government agency.